The

 Exotic Rainforest in Northwest Arkansas is the only rain forest exhibit

-forest where any visitor can walk through a living tropical forest
+in the state where any visitor can walk through a living tropical forest

 species within the collection.